IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

 </table>

-### 2.1: If you have not completed lab 1020, the following steps provide a “Fast path” to creating the Liberty collective required for this lab.
+### 2.1: If you have not completed lab 1020, the following steps provide a “Fast path” to creating the Liberty collective required for this lab, "Lab 1030".

 1. Run the command below to ensure a Liberty collective is created:

-        /home/techzone/liberty_admin_pot/lab-scripts/deployCollective.sh --skip1030
+        /home/techzone/liberty_admin_pot/lab-scripts/deployCollective.sh --lab1030

     The deployCollectve.sh script will do the following: